rmukh/abanalysis/README.md

 pandaseq will require some level of professional skills to compile binaries for Windows.
 OS X/Linux compiled versions you can find under the official releases tab on GitHub (https://github.com/neufeld/pandaseq/releases)

+If you need Python 2 version, please, download python2 branch.